FrediWa/A-star-Implementation/README.md

 This is the second project of the course "Datastrukturer och algoritmer" (Datastructures and algorithms).
 The purpose of it was to, using the A* algorithm, find the optimal path for a hypothetical delivery drone to take.
 The user inputs a starting location and a destination and the program gives the shortest path based on the weights(which in this case is calculated using a great circle distance calculation between the coordinates of each node's corresponding real world location.
 The assignment was done in pairs, my role was the implementation of the actual algorithm along with all necessary calculations.

+The reason for the 1 "initial commit" commit is because the project was built on a private repo issued by our lecturer.

 # Projekt 1 - Ruttsökning

 Vi märkte inte att det fanns en färdig repository så vi hamnade kopiera koden över från den vi började på.